 In order to apply for a temporary worker visa, an employer must file the appropriate paperwork with the United State Citizenship and Immigration Services.
 However, the filing of employment-based immigration petitions and applications with the government does not create an exception to the doctrine of at-will employment.
 Therefore, employers need to make sure employees understand that there is a difference between the length of the temporary visa, which is definite, and the nature of the employee's employment, which is indefinite and at-will.

 Trends: There is a cap on the number of H-1B visas allowed per year.
 H-1B visas are used for individuals with a specialty occupation position, which is defined as a job that requires at least a bachelor's degree (or its equivalent) in the specialty.
-In the last couple of years, the cap on H-1B visas has been reached long before the end of the government's fiscal year-sometimes within days of when the petitions can be filed.
+In the last few years, the cap on H-1B visas has been reached long before the end of the government's fiscal year-sometimes within days of when the petitions can be filed.
 Therefore, employers should file necessary documents and petitions as early as possible.

 Author: Melissa A. Silver, JD, Legal Editor